dask/dask/docs/source/memory.rst

 data to live on certain parts of their network.
 These considerations are not usually necessary.

-.. currentmodule:: distributed.executor
+.. currentmodule:: distributed.client

 .. autosummary::
-   Executor.rebalance
+   Client.rebalance
-   Executor.replicate
+   Client.replicate
-   Executor.scatter
+   Client.scatter